A Quick Guide For Schools To The National Tutoring Programme & Catch Up Fund

-Schools minister Nick Gibb has stated that the £650m can be used as schools see fit, though the funding will only be given to schools in the next academic year (i.e. from September).
+Schools minister Nick Gibb has stated that the £650m can be used as schools see fit, and will be given to schools in the 2020/2021 academic year.

-He confirmed that school leaders could begin allocating the funding now and begin summer catch up programs to be paid for when the additional funds arrive, but stressed that schools should look at catch-up plans and one-to-one or small group tuition spanning the full academic year.
+He confirmed that school leaders could begin allocating the funding from the date the fund was announced (summer term 2020), but stressed that schools should look at catch-up plans and one-to-one or small group tuition spanning the full academic year.

-Before this announcement, we already had thousands of pupils booked in for support for next year.
-Since the announcement, we have received a lot of calls from schools, so we are taking provisional bookings (pending government approval).
+Before this announcement, we already had thousands of pupils booked in for support this year.
+Since the announcement, we have received a lot of calls from schools and are now taking provisional bookings (pending government approval).
 If you want to beat the queue, you can book a call here to find out more.

 What does the evidence say about one-to-one tutoring?